LNCtips.com: LNC Listserves

 What is a listserve?
 It's an automated email that broadcasts messages to its members.
 Some listserves are also used for networking.
 Joining a listserve can be a good way to get to know some of the listserve members, to help others solve problems and to be helped with your own LNC problems.

 I belong to several listserves but the one that I recommend for new LNCs is LNCExchange.
-It's free, and with over 1,900 members, this listserve is for LNCs of all experience levels.
-It's full of files and links to help you get started and keep you on track in your new profession.
+It charges a small annual fee, and its membership includes LNCs of all experience levels.
 The moderators take an active role in keeping the listserve professional and meaningful to legal nurse consultants.
 When you sign up, you can tell the moderators that you learned about LNCExchange at LNCtips.com.
 Other listserves can be found at Yahoo Groups or by Googling legal nurse listserves.

 Listserves have there own set of social rules.
 Each listserve is different but listserve etiquette includes the following suggestions: